Execution of Nathaniel Woods

 The execution of Nathaniel Woods occurred on March 5, 2020, at Holman Correctional Facility in Alabama.
-The execution was controversial due to skepticism about his culpability and the fairness of his trial.
+The execution was controversial due to beliefs of his innocence, skepticism about his culpability, and the fairness of his trial.
 Woods had surrendered inside a crack house during a police raid that attempted to serve a months-old arrest warrant on Woods.
 Another man came downstairs and opened fire, killing three officers.
 Woods ran from the scene after the gunfire erupted.

-Despite never pulling a trigger, Woods was accused of being an accomplice and was convicted of capital murder.
-The same jury voted 10–2 in favor of capital punishment.
+Despite never pulling a trigger, Woods was accused of being an accomplice and conspiring to kill the officers with the shooter, Kerry Spencer, and was convicted of capital murder.
+The same jury voted 10–2 in favor of sentencing Woods to death.

 Incident

+The murders that Woods was convicted of took place on June 17, 2004, in Birmingham, Alabama.
+Four police officers: Harley Chisholm III, Charles Bennett, Carlos Owen, and Michael Collins, had a verbal confrontation with Woods while trying to serve an outstanding arrest warrant against another individual, who was not present, at a crack house on 18th Street.
+At the time, Woods and four other people - Kerry Spencer, Fernando Belser, Marquita McClure and Markesha Williams - were inside.
+After the confrontation the officers ran Woods' name through a police database and found that he had an outstanding arrest warrant against him, deciding to return to the apartment to detain him.

+The officers returned with the warrant later that day when only Woods and Spencer were inside.
+The officers entered the apartment and chased Woods, resulting in an officer macing him.

-The murders that Nathaniel Woods was convicted of took place on June 17, 2004, in Birmingham, Alabama.
-Four police officers: Harley Chishom III, Charles Bennett, Carlos Owen and Michael Collins, stormed a crack house while Nathaniel Woods and Kerry Spencer were inside.
-Spencer had an SKS rifle when he heard the officers, while Woods was in the kitchen.
-After Woods had surrendered to the officers, Spencer came downstairs to see two officers pointing guns at him.
-Spencer fired shots at all four police officers, killing three out of the four (Chishom, Bennett and Owen).
-The fourth officer, Michael Collins, was injured but survived.
-Woods ran out of the house when he heard the gunshots.
+What happened after the officers entered the apartment is disputed.
+According to Spencer and Woods, Spencer grabbed an SKS rifle when he heard the officers, while Woods was in the kitchen.
+After Woods had surrendered to the officers, Spencer entered the room to see two officers pointing guns at him and fired shots at all four police officers, killing three out of the four (Chisholm, Bennett, and Owen) while Woods ran out of the apartment.
+The fourth officer, Collins, was injured but survived.

+How many officers originally entered the apartment is disputed.
+According to Collins, only he, Owen, and Chisholm had entered the apartment while Bennett stayed at the front door.
+As the three of them tried to arrest Woods, Spencer appeared and shot Collins, Owen, and Chisholm.
+Collins alleged that he then heard Woods tell Spencer that there was another officer (Bennett) at the front door, at which point Spencer turned and shot Bennett.
+The two of them then fled the scene, leaving Collins alive.
+After the shooting Woods and Spencer ran to the house of their friend John Prather, where they hid out until they were arrested.
 Spencer and Woods were both charged with the murders, despite Woods never firing a weapon.

 Spencer stated Woods was not involved and said, "Nate is absolutely innocent.
 That man didn't know I was going to shoot anybody just like I didn't know I was going to shoot anybody that day, period."